 Robyn is currently working on an adaptation of the Marian Keyes novel This Charming Man.
-This will be a limited series produced in Ireland in 2022.
+This will be a limited series produced in Ireland in 2024.

-After graduating with a BA in Drama & Film, and English Literature from Victoria University in Wellington, she went straight on to start a career in the theatre, including Directing the critically acclaimed Dry White and Friendly.
-She also directed Alan Brough in his Comedy sensation You’ve been a bad, bad boy Elvis which toured from NZ to the Montreal Comedy Festival.
+After graduating with a BA in Drama & Film, and English Literature from Victoria University in Wellington, she went straight on to start a career in the theatre, including directing the critically acclaimed Dry White and Friendly.
+She also directed Alan Brough in his Comedy sensation You’ve been a bad, bad boy Elvis, which toured from NZ to the Montreal Comedy Festival.